Dr. Nancy Gyurcsik

 Miranda A. Cary:

 Miranda is a current PhD student and former MSc student of Dr. Gyurcsik.
-Miranda is embarking upon her dissertation-related program of research and is a highly decorated graduate student, being awarded a prestigous University of Saskatchewan PhD Dean's Award.
-She has also served as a Project Coordinator (CIHR-SHRF grant) and a Research Assistant (Community Initiatives Fund) during her graduate studies in the College of Kinesiology.
+Miranda is conducting her dissertation-related program of research and is a highly decorated graduate student, being awarded a prestigous University of Saskatchewan PhD Dean's Award.
+She also served as a Project Coordinator (CIHR-SHRF grant) and a Research Assistant (Community Initiatives Funds) during her graduate studies in the College of Kinesiology.
 Miranda has numerous presentations at scientific conferences as well as an established record of refereed journal publications.

 Graduate Training Opportunities

 Do you have a broad interest in figuring out how we can help people be more physically active in order to achieve health benefits or better manage their chronic disease (e.g., arthritis, chronic pain, etc.)?

 If you answered yes to both questions, check out the articles that our research group, including graduate students, have published.
 We investigate psychosocial factors that differentiate adults who are more or less active.
 We are also interested in intervening to help the less active enhance their physical activity levels.
 Please email Dr. Gyurcsik indicating your interest, background, qualifications, and unique qualities that you can offer as a member of our research group.